 - Reduced price tickets available to Members who are in receipt of disability-related state benefits (proof of eligibility required - please see registration form or contact firstname.lastname@example.org for further information).

-- One complimentary ticket if you require continual supervision/assistance inside the auditorium and during the performance (proof of eligibility required – please see registration form or contact email@example.com for further information).
+- One complimentary ticket if you require continual supervision/assistance throughout the performance (proof of eligibility required – please see registration form or contact email@example.com for further information).

 N.B: The Royal Opera House reserves the right to cancel and refund any discounted or complimentary tickets that contravene our discount/complimentary ticket booking policies.

-Please allow up to two weeks for your registration to be processed.
+Please allow up to two weeks for your Access Membership registration to be processed.

 Have you previously used our Access services?
 Please let us know what you think by completing this survey.